jeik0s/jeik0s/README.md

 - 👀 I’m interested in sooooome things
 - 🌱 I’m currently learning flutter / js
 - 💞️ I’m looking to collaborate with mobile-apps developers
-- 📫 How to reach me? pigeon mail
+- 📫 How to reach me?
+Join our discord server https://discord.gg/G5XEK45pux

 <!---
 jeik0s/jeik0s is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.